openmrs/openmrs-module-coreapps/README.md

 The code is at omod/src/main/web
 The generated code is at omod/target/classes/web/module/resources/scripts/web

-Installing dependencies: `npm install` (once after code checkout or when dependencies change)
+Installing dependencies: `npm install --no-optional` (once after code checkout or when dependencies change)

 Development build: `npm run build:dev`